-The Eisenhower Matrix is a powerful mental model that helps you work on the most important thing and get more done.
+The Eisenhower Matrix is a powerful tool that helps you work on the most important thing and get more done.
 Let’s explore how it works so you can put it to use today.

 Dwight Eisenhower wasn’t only the 34th President of the United States.
 Before that, he was a five-star general in the Army, responsible for command of the Allied Forces in Europe during World War II.
 He was also the Supreme Commander of NATO and President of Columbia University.